GEOS-ESM/GEOSgcm_GridComp/GEOSmkiau_GridComp/pyMKIAU/README.md

 ## Running python

 The last trick is to make sure your package is callable by the `interface.py`.
 Basically your code has to be accessible by the interpreter, be via virtual env, conda env or PYTHONPATH.
-The easy way to know is that you need to be able to get into your environment and run in a python terminal
+The easy way to know is that you need to be able to get into your environment and run in a python terminal:

 ```python
 from pyMKIAU.core import pyMKIAU_init